-- Darkness = Death: The fall of night is used to represent the impending death men must fight against.
+- Darkness Equals Death: The fall of night is used to represent the impending death men must fight against.

 - Determinator: The speaker is calling his father and the universal audience to take the example of the wise men and the wild men, who struggled to live until their final moments.

-- Having a Gay Old Time: The third line of the fifth stanza says "be gay" as if to reference happiness instead of the modern use of the term to describe homosexuality.
+- Have a Gay Old Time: The third line of the fifth stanza says "be gay" as if to reference happiness instead of the modern use of the term to describe homosexuality.